Visas and Stay for Foreigners in the Czech Republic

 Are you a migrant residing or planning to reside in the territory of the Czech Republic – either for business or for leisure, for a short or long period of time?
 Would you like to bring your family to the CR?
 Here on the Prague for all website you can learn basic information on visa, residence and other duties applicable in the Czech Republic according the Act on the Residence of Foreign Nationals in the Czech Republic.
 You will also learn about offices in the Czech Republic which you need to contact – we will provide you with their contact details as well as useful links to verified sources of further information.

-Complete information on staying in the Czech Republic can be found on the Immigration Portal of the Czech Republic.
+Complete information on staying in the Czech Republic can be found on the Official Information Portal for Foreigners of the Ministry of the Interior of the Czech Republic.

 - Types of Stay